roberthovsepyan/tasksimple-v2/README.md

 # Tasksimple-v2
-A simple task manager in russian without Meteor!
+A simple task manager in russian!
 ## Built with:
 * React
 * React Router